tinyzimmer/k3p/doc/k3p_node_remove.md

-## k3p node add
+## k3p node remove

-Add a new node to the cluster
+Remove a node from the cluster by name or IP

 ```
-k3p node add NODE [flags]
+k3p node remove NODE [flags]
 ```

 ### Options

 ```
-  -h, --help               help for add
+  -h, --help        help for remove
-  -r, --node-role string   Whether to join the instance as a 'server' or 'agent' (default "agent")
+      --uninstall   After the node is removed from the cluster, remote in and uninstall k3s
 ```

 ### Options inherited from parent commands